devarjya27/cryptonite_tp2_devarjya/picoctf/Reverse Engineering.md

 **Flag:** picoCTF{549698}

 ## My Solve
-As the challenge's names is `GDB baby step` it is clear that we need to use the `gdb` command.
+As the challenge's names is `GDB baby step 1` it is clear that we need to use the `gdb` command.
 * Firstly I made the file a executable using `chmod`
 ```
 devarjya27@devarjya27-VirtualBox:~/Cryptonite TP2$ chmod +x debugger0_a